orlandi/neurongen/README.md

 Some basic patterns are provided in the patterns folder

-The default config.cfg file looks something like this:
+The provided config.cfg file looks something like this:
 ```
 # Default configuration file
 # Note, all metric units are in mm